While violence is often used by the police, election day in Mansoura reflected the government’s slightly more subtle bu

 Kashef said that only 1,053 ballot boxes out of 89,588 had been discarded and put turnout at 35 per cent.

-Hafez Abu Saada, the head of the Egyptian Organisation for Human Rights, said voter turn out was no more than 15 per cent.
+Hafez Abu Saada, the head of the Egyptian Organisation for Human Rights, had previously said voter turn out was no more than 15 per cent.

 Analysts said the government wants to push the Brotherhood to the margins of formal politics before next year’s presidential race.